I'm Fukuko, Culinary experienced Japanese chef as well as a Sake sommelier.

 2016 Started teaching Japanese cooking, and became a sake sommelier.

 I started working as a Japanese food education instructor and gave cooking classes for mothers and children at Chiyoda-city public health centre.

 In October 2016, I became Kikizake-shi (Sake sommelier) Certified by SSI.

 In May 2017, I became an International Kikizake-shi (Sake sommelier) certified by SSI.

-I took an Authentic Japanese Cooking Course in Egami Cooking School
+I took an Authentic Japanese Cooking Course at Egami Cooking School

 Certified Fermented Food Maister by Japan fermented food culture institute

 I would love to share all my food experiences with you!